cchayden/xframes/README.rst

 Building the Library
 --------------------

-If you want to make a zip file that you can use to install xframes on a different machine, go to the source main directory and run::
+If you want to make a zip file that you can use to install XFrames on a different machine, go to the source main directory and run::

   python setup.py sdist --formats=zip